gophersaurus/framework/README.md

 └── vendor
 ```

-###The Root Directory
+### The Root Directory
-The root directory of a fresh Gophersaurus installation contains a variety of
+The root directory of a fresh installation contains a variety of directories.
-directories.

 * The `app` directory contains the core code of your application.
 * The `cmd` directory contains all the code for CLI commands and flags.